 “You can’t trust the mainstream media!”

 Fair enough.
-It’s just a shame that you don’t apply the same level of skepticism to Alex Jones’ videos and websites such as 9-11-was-an-inside-job-you-sheep.blogspot.com.
-The MSM are making things up, but some guy who dedicates the vast majority of his time to pushing a particular agenda / viewpoint isn’t?
+It’s just a shame that you don’t apply the same level of skepticism to Alex Jones’ videos or websites such as 9-11-was-an-inside-job-you-sheep.blogspot.com.
+The MSM is making things up, but that random guy who runs a Facebook page to push his own agenda isn’t?
 Oh right!
 You’re perfectly OK with his agenda, simply because it matches yours.
 Got it!

 You f*cking tool.